 The second model is based on a bill (S. 890) introduced in the 107th Congress by Senators McCain and Lieberman.
 In the 108th Congress, Senators McCain and Reed introduced a bill (S. 1807), which was similar to S. 890.
-In the 108th Congress, on March 2, 2004, the Senate passed an amendment offered by Senator McCain to the gun industry liability bill (S. 1805) that would have required background checks for private firearm transfers at gun shows, but the Senate did not pass this bill.119 In the 109th and 110th Congresses, Representative Michael Castle reintroduced this bill as the Gun Show Loophole Closing Act of 2005 (H.R.
+In the 108th Congress, on March 2, 2004, the Senate passed an amendment offered by Senator McCain to the gun industry liability bill (S. 1805) that would have required background checks for private firearm transfers at gun shows, but the Senate did not pass this bill.
+In the 109th and 110th Congresses, Representative Michael Castle reintroduced this bill as the Gun Show Loophole Closing Act of 2005 (H.R.
 3540 and H.R.
 96).
 Senator Lautenberg reintroduced his gun show proposal as the Gun Show Background Check Act 2008 (S. 2577).
 Previously, Senator Biden had included similar provisions in the Crime Control and Prevention Act of 2007 (S. 2237).
+In the 111th Congress, Senator Lautenberg and Representative Castle reintroduced similar measures that would require background checks for private firearm transfers at guns shows (S. 843 and H.R.
+2324).